rfsheffer/PoolRooms/README.md

 - Functioning lockers with loot inside
 - Water splashes particles and sounds from players as they move through water areas

-## TODO
+## FUTURE LIST
+- Pool Noodle weapon
+- large, laberinth hallways.
+Similar to the criss cross halls in factory.
+Maybe a 3x3 with a large, changing interior.
+Blue hallways style like the 4 way.
+- Larger entrance
+- Bathrooms, sorta like a pool right?
+- Bind to LLL DungeonEvents::onApparatusTaken and make the pool lights red when taken
 - General overall tuning
 - More clutter and room details
 - Allow player to drown and make water a hindrance to speed
-- Pool Noodle weapon

-## FUTURE
-- More Rooms?
-- More Custom Scrap

 ## Screenshots
 ![Alt text](https://github.com/rfsheffer/PoolRooms/blob/main/Screenshots/shot1.jpg?raw=true "Shot 1")